iifl-logo

 As with any statistical and numerical model, it comes with some advantages and disadvantages.
 The same is the case with quantitative trading.
 Here are the advantages and disadvantages of quantitative trading:

-• Eliminates Human Errors: Quantitative trading allows analysts and traders to exclude the possibility of human error as almost all the decisions are taken by an algorithm or chosen model.
-The chosen strategies check the process multiple times before giving the final results, reducing the chances of human errors drastically.
+• Eliminates Human Errors: Quantitative trading allows analysts and traders to exclude the possibility of human error, as almost all the decisions are taken by an algorithm or a chosen model.
+The chosen strategies check the process multiple times before giving the final results, drastically reducing the chances of human errors.

 • Faster transactions: Quantitative trading can allow analysts and investors to trade at an unprecedented rate.
-A quantitative analysis algorithm can analyse over 100 strategies in seconds, allowing for high volume trading in a fraction of time.
+A quantitative analysis algorithm can analyse over 100 strategies in seconds, allowing for high-volume trading in a fraction of the time.

 • Back testing: Quantitative trading lets traders backtest on historical data without any room for interpretation.
-It means that the model tests the present data with historical data, allowing for better judgement and decision making.
+It means that the model tests the present data with historical data, allowing for better judgment and decision-making.

 • Data Analysis: It is humanly impossible for a trader to analyse the immense share market data to ensure the decisions follow successful implementations.
 However, quantitative trading analyses an immensely high volume of data effectively to cut the associated risk.